Gray's beaked whale: Behavior

 Gray's beaked whale is very gregarious.
 It has a tendency to strand in large groups, once involving 28 individuals.
 Other strandings involved five to eight animals.
+Bachelor groups have been recorded.
 The upper teeth may be used in holding prey, but why only this species has them is not clear.
+The prominent white beak might be useful for social signaling in lowlight environments.

 Gray's beaked whale is said to be the most common species of whale to beach in New Zealand.
 Two whales that stranded themselves on Opape Beach in the Bay of Plenty, New Zealand, in December 2010, were initially thought to be Gray's beaked whales, but later found to be the very rare spade-toothed whale.

+Food and foraging

+Closeup on a stranded individual, showing the powerful throat grooves used while feeding.

+Gray's beaked whale's diet and feeding methods, like other beaked whales, are very little understood.
+It is presumed to be a deep-diving suction-feeder like other Mesoplodon species, creating a negative pressure cavity in its mouth by retracting its tongue and expanding the throat grooves, powerfully drawing prey inside like a biological vacuum.
+Recorded prey include fish (Merluccidae, silver lightfish, and Lampadena sp.) and likely some squid.
+Stable isotope analyses suggest that this species occupies a trophic niche with little overlap with sympatric sperm whales, indicating ecological segregation in prey use or foraging behavior.

 Population and distribution

 This species typically lives in the Southern Hemisphere between 30 and 45°, and is typically observed at depths of 2000 m.
 Many strandings have occurred off New Zealand, but others have happened off Australia, South Africa, South America, and the Falkland Islands.
 This species has been sighted in groups off the coast of Madagascar and in the Antarctic area.
 Oddly, one specimen stranded off the Netherlands, in a different hemisphere and several thousand miles away from all other strandings.
 No population estimates exist, but they are believed to be rather common.